jtroussard/HD-Hound/README.md

       * The system is triggered by user set rules    (ex: price point below $X.XX)
       * The system detects interesting data          (ex: ??? not sure yet exactly)
   4. Package project up into a simple to activate .exe
+  5. **IMPORTANT** Need to design some metering mechanisms and take a look at the robot.txt

 ## Future features
   1. Add more categories and allow for filters